-Prerequisites: Two years of high school algebra or MAT 1033 or a satisfactory score on the mathematics portion of the ACT/SAT, or instructor approval
+Prerequisites: MAC 1105 or a satisfactory score on the mathematics portion of the ACT/SAT

 Descriptive statistics; basic probability principles, discrete and continuous probability distributions: binomial, normal, t, and chi-square; point estimation, confidence limits, and hypothesis testing.
 Emphasis will be placed on applications from education, life science, social science, physical science, and business.